bootdotdev/blog/content/affiliate-terms.md

 We reserve the right to disqualify commissions earned through fraudulent, illegal, or overly aggressive, questionable sales or marketing methods.

-Payments only begin once you’ve earned more than $20 in affiliate income.
+Payments only begin once you've earned more than $20 in affiliate income.
 If your affiliate account never crosses the $20 threshold, your commissions will not be realized or paid.
 We are only responsible for paying accounts that have crossed the $20 threshold.

 Identifying yourself as a Boot.dev Affiliate
 You may not issue any press release with respect to this Agreement or your participation in the Program; such action may result in your termination from the Program.
 In addition, you may not in any manner misrepresent or embellish the relationship between us and you, say you develop our products, say you are part of Boot.dev or express or imply any relationship or affiliation between us and you or any other person or entity except as expressly permitted by this Agreement (including by expressing or implying that we support, sponsor, endorse, or contribute money to any charity or other cause).